Foothills Organic Gardeners Presentation:

 Overview of the community garden project

-This presentation, adapted from one given to EPRD in 2012, gives a great little overview of the project.
+This presentation, adapted from one given to EPRD in 2012, gives a great little overview of the Buchanan Park project.
 Click the “four-arrow” icon in the lower right to see it full-sized (and just hit your ESC key to return to this page):

 View the site plan created for us by Denver Urban Gardens:

-Frequently asked questions about the proposed garden
+Frequently asked questions about the garden

 Why do we need a community garden?

-Where will the garden be located?
+Where is the garden located?